repneuable/lis4370/wqpcleanr/README.md

     * load_wqp() - loads data with parameters "start_date" and "end_date" via URL

+        * if errors are received here, first try setting the start date to a year earlier than 2012

+        * if problems persist, feel free to contact me at https://www.hitt.work

     * preview_na() - lists the number and percentages of NA values for all variables

     * preview_uniques() - lists unique values for each column